Coventry Roller Derby: Bouts played

 CCDD made their public bouting debut 25 August 2013.
 Dubbed 'It Came From Outer Bounds' and held at Coventry Sports and Leisure Centre (Cov. baths) against Oxford Wheels of Glory.
 Half time was called with a score of CCDD, 123 – OWG, 42.
 OWG made a good comeback in the second half bringing the bout to a nail biting conclusion of CCDD, 179 – OWG, 184.
 Coventry City Derby Dolls raised a total of £273.00 with sales of cake and raffle tickets during the bout for the local charity Coventry Haven.

+In 2014, CCDD bouted in a zombie-themed event against the Surrey Rollergirls.

 Events and appearances

 Some of CCDD appeared at an interactive roller derby demo in Broadgate, Coventry, on 30 March 2013, where they were invited to participate in a game of human pinball as part of Coventry University's Design Degree Show 2013.
 This event marked the first time roller derby had been seen in the city, drawing much interest from within the local community.

+In 2014, CDDD took part in a drive to boost local blood stocks.

+In 2014, CCDD player Jodie Ramsay represented the West Indies at the Blood and Thunder World Cup event in Dallas, Texas.